jpoley/vagrant-k8s/README.md

 Vagrant should be installed on your machine.
 Installation binaries can be found here.
 Oracle VirtualBox can be used as a Vagrant provider or make use of similar providers as described in Vagrant’s official documentation.
 Ansible should be installed in your machine.
 Refer to the Ansible installation guide for platform specific installation.

+## Why does this exist?
+its an alternative to a more true virtualized multinode cluster for playing and learning, since most cloud providers charge $.10/hr for their k8s control planes, and sometimes minikube isn't enough.
+Feedback welcome.